iO-Academy/intro-to-python/README.md

     file_data = csv.writer(file, deliimiter=',', quotechar='"')
     file_data.writerow(['list', 'of', 'data', 'to', 'write'])
   ```
-  - Generally using the CSV library is not recommended, pandas is much easier
+  - Generally using the CSV library is not recommended, pandas is much easier.
+John will teach you more about working with pandas.
   ```
   import pandas
   data = pandas.read_csv('data.csv')